Epoxy vs Polyaspartic Garage Flooring — Which Is Best for Vancouver?

 Will epoxy peel in my damp Vancouver garage?

-It can if prep and moisture aren’t handled properly.
-With mechanical grinding and documented moisture testing, peeling is rare.
-Most failures we’re called to fix trace back to skipped prep, not the product itself.
+It can if the slab isn’t properly prepared or if moisture issues aren’t handled.
+With mechanical grinding and a moisture-aware system selection, peeling is rare.
+Most failures trace back to skipped prep — not the coating brand.

 How soon can I park my car after installation?

-Polyaspartic systems often allow parking within about 24 hours.
-Epoxy systems typically need 24–72 hours before light vehicle traffic.
-Your quote should spell out exact timings based on the products used.
+Polyaspartic systems often allow vehicle access in about 24 hours (sometimes faster).
+Epoxy systems commonly need 24–72 hours for light vehicle traffic.
+Your installer should provide written cure-time guidance for your exact products.

 Which system is more slip-resistant when wet?

 Both can be textured.
-In coastal conditions, we usually recommend a flake broadcast with traction additives in the topcoat for ramps and garage entrances.
+For coastal conditions, a full flake broadcast plus traction additives in the clear topcoat is a popular approach for ramps and garage entrances.

 So which should you choose for your Vancouver garage?